Thomé H. Fang and A. N.

 Reality Whitehead has listed nine technical fallacies prevalent in 19th

-(ix) belief that logical inconsistencies can indicate anything else than some
+that logical inconsistencies can indicate anything else than some antecedent

-has endorsed himself almost entirely to the refutation of all these fallacies,
+endorsed himself almost entirely to the refutation of all these fallacies, of

-of which some prove still dominant in the intellectual climate of our times;
+which some prove still dominant in the intellectual climate of our times; nay,

-nay, some are deeply rooted in our mindsets!
-The price for certain fallacies is
+some are deeply rooted in our mindsets!
+The price for certain fallacies is to

-to be paid with human tears and blood, e.g., the fallacy of vicious bifurcation
+be paid with human tears and blood, e.g., the fallacy of vicious bifurcation in

 under the Nazi rule of Hitler!